P10T4/gasless-token/DEMO.md

 ![image](https://user-images.githubusercontent.com/48687942/142754746-789a25f2-e0e0-453b-bb23-416ba6afeac0.png)

-You can also verify it in your metamask account
+You can also verify it in your MetaMask account

 ![image](https://user-images.githubusercontent.com/48687942/142754755-35a23fa5-1a14-4fa4-9ae8-4af2319bcb84.png)